QuantEcon/lecture-source-py/source/rst/amss3.rst

 Remember that in our code :math:`\pi` is a :math:`3 \times 3` transition matrix

-But because we are studying an IID. case, :math:`\pi` has identical rows and we only need to compute objects for one row of :math:`\pi`
+But because we are studying an IID case, :math:`\pi` has identical rows and we only need to compute objects for one row of :math:`\pi`

 This explains why at some places below we set :math:`s=0` just to pick